 Transfer students will be awarded full credit for coursework completed with grades of C or higher at fully accredited institutions if the courses are the same or equivalent to UNM courses.
 Neither UNM nor UNM-Valencia, however, accepts remedial coursework for transfer.
 Only credit earned in nontechnical subjects is initially accepted from technical institutes, which are accredited by a regional collegiate accrediting association.
 Normally, no credit is accepted by UNM from technical institutions, business schools, or other post high school institutions, which are not members of regional collegiate accrediting associations.
-Normally, no credit is accepted by UNM from technical credit which they believe would be applicable to the program they are pursuing may have official transcripts sent from their previous schools to the UNM-Valencia Office of Admissions.
+However, students applying to, or currently enrolled in, the University who have earned technical credit which they believe would be applicable to the program they are pursuing may have official transcripts sent from their previous schools to the UNM-Valencia Office of Admissions.
 It will then be the student's responsibility to request referral of the transcript by the Admissions Office to the department of the University having supervision over his/her particular program.
 The department will determine whether any of the credit is acceptable to its program and return the transcript, with recommendations to the Office of Admissions.
 An interview or demonstration of competence, or both, may be required before the decision regarding credit is made.
 Acceptance of such credit would be binding only to the specific program recommending credit.
 It would be subject to reevaluation should the student later enter another program offered by the university.